SindomeCorp/nodervisor/README.md

 TRUST_PROXY=1
 ```

 The value `1` tells Express to trust the first proxy hop, which is appropriate when Apache or Nginx is the only proxy in front of Nodervisor.
-If your traffic flows through multiple proxies (for example, a load balancer in front of Nginx), set `TRUST_PROXY` to the number of hops or use `TRUST_PROXY=true` to trust all proxies.
-Leave the variable unset (or set it to `false`) when clients connect directly without a reverse proxy.
+If your traffic flows through multiple proxies (for example, a load balancer in front of Nginx), set `TRUST_PROXY` to the number of hops (any non-negative integer works) or use a textual boolean such as `TRUST_PROXY=true` or `TRUST_PROXY=on` to trust all proxies.
+Leave the variable unset (or set it to `false`, `no`, or `off`) when clients connect directly without a reverse proxy.

 ### Styling the dashboard